angelacorte/slides-master-thesis/slides-master-thesis.typ

 ]

 #slide(title: "From device-centric to aggregate-centric approach")[
-  Computational devices can find usages in various scenarios, like *smart cities*, *swarm robotics*, *crowd management*, and so on, leading to more complex systems.
+  Computational devices can find usages in various scenarios, like *smart cities*, *crowd management*, and so on, leading to more complex systems.
   #devices
 ]